Easton, Pennsylvania: Public education

-The Easton Area School District serves the residents of the city of Easton along with Forks and Palmer Townships and the village of Martins Creek to the north.
+Easton Area School District serves public school students from Easton, Forks Township, Palmer Township, Martins Creek to the north.
 As of the 2000 census, the combined population of the municipalities in the Easton Area School District was 53,554.

 The school district has seven elementary schools: Cheston, Forks, March, Palmer, Paxinosa, Shawnee, and Tracy for grades K-5, Easton Area Middle School Campus (in Forks Township) for grades 6–8, and Easton Area High School (in Easton) for grades 9–12.
-Total student enrollment in the school district is approximately 8,289 students in all grades as of 2020-21.
+Total student enrollment in the school district is approximately 8,289 students in all grades as of 2020–21.

 Easton Area High School is known for its long-standing athletic rivalry with Phillipsburg High School in neighboring Phillipsburg, New Jersey.
 The two teams play an annual football game on Thanksgiving Day that is considered one of the largest and longest-standing rivalries in American high school football.
 In 2006, the rivalry marked its 100th anniversary.
 The game, which was broadcast on ESPN, was won by Easton.
 In 2009, Easton was the location of the Gatorade REPLAY Game in which the 1993 teams from the Easton vs. Phillipsburg game met again following their 7–7 tie in 1993.
 The REPLAY Game was won by Phillipsburg, 27–12.

 Easton Area High School competes in the Eastern Pennsylvania Conference, which includes the 12 largest high schools in the Lehigh Valley and Poconos and is one of the nation's most elite high school athletic conferences.
 Easton holds the third most conference championships in all sports, behind only Parkland High School and Emmaus High School.
 Easton is also home to Notre Dame High School, a Catholic school.

 Post-secondary education

 Easton is the home of one four-year college, Lafayette College, which was established in 1826.
-Lafayette is located in Easton's College Hill section and is home to 2,514 undergraduate students as of the 2022-2023 academic year.
+Lafayette is located in Easton's College Hill section and is home to 2,514 undergraduate students as of the 2022–2023 academic year.
 In 2017, U.S. News & World Report ranked Lafayette as the nation's 36th best liberal arts college.

-Before the American Civil War, Easton was home to Union Law School, which was founded in 1846 but struggled soon after the 1856 death of its founder, Judge Washington McCartney.
-While at least one student, future Wisconsin state senator Robert L. D. Potter, graduated in the spring of 1857, a historian in 2000 dismissed Union in an endnote as "a one-man operation that died with him" [i.e., McCartney].
+Prior to the American Civil War, Easton was also home to Union Law School, which was founded in 1846 but struggled soon after the death of its founder, Judge Washington McCartney, a decade later, in 1856.
+While at least two students, future U.S. Representative Philip Johnson and Wisconsin state senator Robert L. D. Potter, attended the school, a historian in 2000 described Union Law School as not being able to sustain itself after McCartney's death, writing that the school was "a one-man operation that died with him."